thirdweb-dev/typescript-sdk/etc/sdk.api.md

     increaseSupply(to: string, tokenId: BigNumberish, additionalSupply: BigNumberish): Promise<TransactionResultWithId<EditionMetadata>>;
     // (undocumented)
     metadata: ContractMetadata<TokenERC1155, typeof Edition.schema>;
-    mint(metadataWithSupply: EditionMetadataInput): Promise<TransactionResultWithId<EditionMetadata>>;
+    // Warning: (ae-incompatible-release-tags) The symbol "mint" is marked as @public, but its signature references "EditionMetadataInput" which is marked as @internal mint(metadataWithSupply: EditionMetadataInput): Promise<TransactionResultWithId<EditionMetadata>>;
-    mintBatch(metadatas: EditionMetadataInput[]): Promise<TransactionResultWithId<EditionMetadata>[]>;
+    // Warning: (ae-incompatible-release-tags) The symbol "mintBatch" is marked as @public, but its signature references "EditionMetadataInput" which is marked as @internal mintBatch(metadatas: EditionMetadataInput[]): Promise<TransactionResultWithId<EditionMetadata>[]>;
-    mintBatchTo(to: string, metadataWithSupply: EditionMetadataInput[]): Promise<TransactionResultWithId<EditionMetadata>[]>;
+    // Warning: (ae-incompatible-release-tags) The symbol "mintBatchTo" is marked as @public, but its signature references "EditionMetadataInput" which is marked as @internal mintBatchTo(to: string, metadataWithSupply: EditionMetadataInput[]): Promise<TransactionResultWithId<EditionMetadata>[]>;
-    mintTo(to: string, metadataWithSupply: EditionMetadataInput): Promise<TransactionResultWithId<EditionMetadata>>;
+    // Warning: (ae-incompatible-release-tags) The symbol "mintTo" is marked as @public, but its signature references "EditionMetadataInput" which is marked as @internal mintTo(to: string, metadataWithSupply: EditionMetadataInput): Promise<TransactionResultWithId<EditionMetadata>>;
     // (undocumented)
     primarySale: ContractPrimarySale<TokenERC1155>;